Phari Lapcha Peak Climbing

 Significance of Guides and Porters for Phari Lapcha Peak

 You can try Phari Lapcha Peak climbing on your own, but mountains don’t care how fit you are or how many hikes you’ve done.
-A guide knows the trail, glaciers, snow slopes, and how the weather can change in minutes.
+A Climbing guide knows the trail, glaciers, snow slopes, and how the weather can change in minutes.
 They also help manage camps, keep you safe, and give tips to handle altitude.

 Porters are the real heroes.
 They carry your heavy gear, tents, and food.
 You think your backpack is heavy, then see a porter carrying double that uphill like it’s nothing.
 They make the climb much easier and less painful.